-- will bink on the board and remote controller display ([Error code] and [Error source address]appear alternately on the remote controller display)
+If an error occurs, a 4-digit error code, from a list of error codes in the table at right will blink on the board and remote controller display. ([Error code] and [Error source address] appear alternately on the remote controller display.)

-% 4.
-Definition of symbols in the "Error reset" column

-O Errors that can be reset regardless of the switch settings
+Definition of symbols in the "Error reset" column - - $\ensuremath{\text{\textcircled{0}}} \dots \text{Errors}$ that can be reset regardless of the switch settings - $O\dots {\sf Errors}$ that can be reset if the remote reset setting on the unit is set to "Enable" (factory setting) Errors that cannot be reset if the remote reset setting on the unit is set to "Disable" - X ...
+Errors that cannot be reset - -...
+Errors that will be automatically reset after the cause of the error is removed - ...
+Errors that will be automatically reset after the cause of the error is removed

-O Errors that can be reset if the remote reset setting on the unit is set to "Enable" (factory setting)
+5 Power failure can be detected only when the switch setting "Automatic recovery after power failure" on the unit is set to "Disable."
+(The default setting is "Enable.")

-Error shart cannot be reset if the remote reset setting on the unit is set to "Disable"

-X Errors that cannot be reset

-Errors that will be automatically reset after the cause of the

-- %5.
-Power failure can be detected only when the switch setting "Automatic recovery after power failure" on the unit is set to "Disable."
-(The default setting is "Enable.") % Depending on the system configuration, the unit may come to an abnormal stop when the communication error lasts for 10 minutes or longer.
-In this case, the error needs to be reset by setting either SWS1 on the unit (PCB) or remote - operation switch.
+6 Depending on the system configuration, the unit may come to an abnormal stop when the communication error lasts for 10 minutes or longer.
+In this case, the error needs to be reset by setting either SWS1 on the unit (PCB) or remote operation switch.

-7. This error code will appear when multiple errors occur that are reset in different ways and when one or more of these errors have not been reset.
+7 This error code will appear when multiple errors occur that are reset in different ways and when one or more of these errors have not been reset.

-This error can be reset by turning off and then back on the unit's power. - 8.
-Remove the cause of the error before resetting the error.
-Resuming operation without removing the cause may burst the heat exchanger.
-9. [Error code] and [Detail code] appear alternately.
+This error can be reset by turning off and then back on the unit's power.

+8 Remove the cause of the error before resetting the error. - 8 Remove the cause of the error before resetting the error. - Resuming operation without removing the cause may burst the heat exchanger.
+[Error code] and [Detail code] appear alternately.
+Refer to the Installation Manual for detail codes. - 9